 AGAINST: The percentage of children’s deaths is too small, and it’s better to think of building an emergency fund instead, than life insurance.
 And getting a memorial plan is a more affordable tool to cover funeral expenses.

-The early insurance multiples the chance to get more policies in future.
+The early insurance multiples the chance to get more policies in the future.

-FOR: A kid might get an illness or medical problem later on that will restrict them from getting life insurance, especially when they become an adult.
+FOR: A kid might get an illness or medical problem later, which will restrict them from getting life insurance, especially when they become an adult.
 This is why many parents try to buy coverage now.

-Moreover, they’ll need to buy an insurance policy in future for their own family’s financial security, so why not buy when it’s most affordable.
+Moreover, they’ll need to buy an insurance policy in the future for their own family’s financial security, so why not buy it when it’s most affordable.

 AGAINST: There’s a low percentage of chances that an adult person is restricted to have coverage due to medical or health reasons.
 The family’s medical history should provide insights if it’s truly needed.